MasoumehKhalilzadeh/flan-t5-detoxify-summarization/README.md

 **🎯 4.
 Defining the Reward Function:**

-Here’s the cool part — instead of using traditional loss, we let the model learn from feedback.
+Instead of using traditional loss, we let the model learn from feedback.
 We used Detoxify to measure how toxic a generated summary was, and gave higher rewards to summaries that were more respectful and neutral.

 Reward = 1 - toxicity score